 Moz is considered as the top leader in the SEO industry.
 That is because Rand Fishkin (founder of Moz) and his team publishes only unique and only the highest quality content on their blog.

-This is possibly the fastest way to learn, but it’s not always an accessible option.
-SEO can be considered as a niche industry so there aren’t too many people involved in SEO and even less that can be considered as SEO experts.
+This is possibly the fastest and most hands-on way to learn seo, but it’s not always an accessible option.
+SEO can be considered as a niche industry which is even more so depends on your city and country.

-Even if you do know someone who is an SEO expert, they might not be willing to share their knowledge with you, which is understandable given that they usually charge a high price for consultation.
+Even if you do know someone who is an SEO expert, they might not be willing to share their knowledge with you, which is understandable given that they usually charge a high price for consultation fee alone.

 So if you have someone close that is an SEO expert, try getting them to coach you.
 Offering them something of equal value in return of their knowledge is always a welcomed idea.

 If you don’t know anybody who is an SEO expert, consider attending marketing seminars, conferences or any networking events.
 You are bound to know someone who might know someone else who ends up knowing someone who is an SEO expert.